 Better located properties provide a stronger base of tenants, better tenants who will take better care of your property, higher rents, and a greater chance of appreciation for the building.

-Consider the Number & Size of Units
+Consider the Number & Size of Units in the Apartment Complex

 Studio or efficiency units can be difficult to rent outside of college campuses and high population areas.
-One bedroom units are easier to rent than studios, but your best bet is two bedroom units and larger.
-A couple, particularly with a child will want that second bedroom.
+One-bedroom units are easier to rent than studios, but your best bet is two-bedroom units and larger.
+A couple, particularly with a child, will want that second bedroom.
 Even a single person may want a second bedroom for guests or as a home office.
-So, it opens up a larger market of potential renters than a one bedroom does.
+So, it opens up a larger market of potential renters than a one-bedroom does.

-Note the Property’s Amenities
+Note the Apartment Complex’s Amenities

 1. Flat Roof